torchlard/Notes/Tools/version_control/git/git.md

-when do actions in Git, all of them only add data to Git database for any VCS, can lose / mess up changes you haven't committed after commit snapshot into git, very difficult to lsoe
+when do actions in Git, all of them only add data to Git database for any VCS, can lose / mess up changes you haven't committed after commit snapshot into git, very difficult to lose

 # Three States
 1. modified: changed file, not commmitted to local db